This superb Grade II listed, stone-built, terraced cottage is situated in the delightful village of Addingham.

 This room has quality extras including bedside tables and is ideal for children or adults to sleep.

-To the other side is a double bedroom with three windows to provide a lovely, light and airy room.
+To the other side is a double bedroom with two windows to provide a lovely, light and airy room.

 From the kitchen there is access to an alfresco seating area.